chadrey/rcMDL/README.md

 If the device supports the PWR component, then the polling routine will poll for power until the device has replied as ON.
 Then the polling cycle will continue from 2 to n.

 ## DEVICE_COMMUNICATING
-Any reply that is properly terminated with the correct delimiter (i.e. cr, cr/lf, etc) is considered true for DEVICE_COMMUNICATING.
+Any reply that is properly terminated with the correct delimiter (i.e. cr, cr/lf, etc) is considered true for DEVICE_COMMUNICATING and the channel will turn on.

 A poll counter is used to determine when 5 or more poll events did not receive a proper reply and DEVICE_COMMUNICATING is set to false.